darcular/TwitterProject/README.md

 - Launch: Move the packaged web.war file to your the webapp/ folder under your tomcat7 directory.
 Launch your tomcat, by default the index page can be accessed at http://localhost:8080/web

 ##PSMA_Preprocessor
+Reading PSMA data, retrieving geographic information and producing feed(in json) for Streets Harvester
 - Install via command: $ cd PSMA_Preprocessor/ && mvn clean package
 - This application is used to read PSMA data and produce a metadata file as an input for Streets Harvester.
 For now, I hardcode the input file path.
 It will be more flexible in the future.